-I told Miss GF I was making ‘Beetroot Brownies’ and she said “Yuk”.
-She is not a beetroot fan apparently… but presented with one of these babies on a plate and it was gone in a flash… which tells me they are clearly not ‘beetrooty’, but are absolutely delicious and still full of goodness.
+I told Miss GF I was baking ‘Beetroot Brownies’ and she said “Yuk”.
+She is not a beetroot fan apparently… But when presented with one of these babies on a plate, it was gone in a flash.
+Which tells me they are clearly not ‘beetrooty’.
+But they are absolutely delicious and still full of goodness.

-I was prompted to make them as a result of the wonderful crop of beets we have nestled in our vegetable garden right now.
-They have evidently enjoyed the summer warmth and sunshine and have grown huge and succulent.
+I was inspired to make them to use a wonderful crop of beets we had nestled in our vegetable garden a couple of years back.
+They had evidently enjoyed the summer warmth and had grown huge and succulent.

 Beets are full of good stuff and (I understand) contain a unique source of phytonutrients called betalains, which are antioxidant, anti-inflammatory and detoxifying.
 They are also chock full of vitamins and minerals, especially folic acid, manganese and potassium.